 - Society's official publication.
 They publish pieces that appeal to experienced amateur gardeners, and topics range from garden design to environmentally appropriate gardening.
 The magazine is mostly written by freelancers, and they accept article pitches for feature articles and department sections.
 They pay \$300 to \$600 for features and \$150 to \$200 for departments.
-To learn more, read their submission guidelines. - Modern Farmer "aims to tell compelling stories for an audience of people who care about where their food comes from."
+To learn more, read their submission guidelines. - 533.
+Modern Farmer "aims to tell compelling stories for an audience of people who care about where their food comes from."
 They publish journalism about the "people, policy, plants, animals, and technology of agriculture."
 According to our sources, the pay up to \$150 per article.
-To learn more, read their submissions guidelines. - 535.
+To learn more, read their submissions guidelines. - 534.
 Acres USA is a magazine and website written "by passionate people who have a sincere interest in the principles of sustainable and organic agriculture."
 They're interested in the application of sustainable farming techniques.
 According one report, they paid \$300 for a 1,000 word article.
-To learn more, read their submission guidelines. - 536.
+To learn more, read their submission guidelines. - 535.
 Bee Culture is a magazine covering American beekeeping.
-They publish articles about "beekeeping its history, how-to-do everything beekeeping covers, equipment used and made, and even the humorous side of this craft."
+They publish articles about "beekeeping its history, howto-do everything beekeeping covers, equipment used and made, and even the humorous side of this craft."
 30%-50% of their articles are written by freelancers, and they're continuously accepting article proposals or full articles, though they prefer queries.
 Payment: \$150 to \$200 for features (1,500 to 2,000 words).
 Submission Guidelines.

-- 537. American Bee Journal is the world's oldest beekeeping publication.
+- 536. American Bee Journal is the world's oldest beekeeping publication.
 They publish a broad range of topics about bees and beekeeping.
 They accept article pitches via email.
-To learn more, read their submission guidelines. - 538.
+To learn more, read their submission guidelines. - 537.
 Central Coast Farm & Ranch is a quarterly magazine based in Ventura and Santa Barbara counties in California.
 They publish articles that cover a variety of topics specific to Central Coast agriculture.
 They pay up to \$1 a word for published features.
-To learn more, read their submission guidelines. - 539.
+To learn more, read their submission guidelines. - 538.
 Hobby Farms is a magazine dedicated to small farmers.
 They pay \$300 and up for features, while other sections are negotiated.
-Contact their editors here. - 540.
+Contact their editors here. - 539.
 The Maine Organic Farmer & Gardener is a quarterly newspaper that publishes articles on a variety of farming and gardening topics.
 They're interested in everything from livestock care to nutrition.
 They pay \$20 to \$200 for published articles, depending on length (usually 250 to

 - 2,500 words).
 To learn more, read their submission guidelines. - of gardening.
 They accept submissions for engaging narratives that explore the relationship of people and plants.
 They pay up to \$150 for pieces (up to 2,000 words).
-To learn more, read their submission guidelines. - 542.
+To learn more, read their submission guidelines. - 541.
 Texas Gardener publishes practical information for statewide garden enthusiasts.
 They accept queries and submissions for technical and feature articles as well as their Between Neighbors essay section.
 All pieces must focus on "Texas's unique growing conditions."
 They pay \$50 to \$200 for features and \$50 for Between Neighbors essays.
-To learn more, read their submission guidelines. - 543.
+To learn more, read their submission guidelines. - 542.
 Nifty Homestead publishers articles about homesteading.
 They cover topics such as keeping chickens, buying ethical meat, making cheese, etc. They pay \$50 per post.
-To learn more, read their submission guidelines. - Source Submission guidelines.
-Payment Teach Teac
+To learn more, read their submission guidelines. - S43.
+Rodale's Organic Life covers "living naturally in the modern world."
+Payment reports indicate payment rates of 25 cents a word for online posts, and \$1 a word for print.